 These little guys usually grow slower than the big ones.
 However, they don't get way too big.
-They do bloom & their flowers are beautiful.
+They do bloom & their flowers are also very beautiful.

 Often, the dwarf desert roses don't get bigger than the size of a football or basketball.
-They're suitable for small spaces like on the windowsill.
+They're suitable for small spaces like on the windowsill or on the balcony.

 Depending on how you feed the plants, your babies may grow bigger or smaller than other babies.
 If you're growing them in pots, you may find this size table helpful:

-These are the small seedlings about several weeks old:
+These are the small several weeks old seedlings:

 We utilized a cake box to grow these Tiny Ding Dongs.
 They don't need a lot of space.
-So cute, right!
+And they're so cute, right!
 These guys are a little over 1 month old here:

 When we shared them on Reddit, a guy said that they needed a new bigger house.
 So that's what we did.